 I level down once again – within each color, sort from dark to light.
 Of course, black and white are just, well, black and white.
 But blue, for instance, can go from navy to royal to primary to chambray to sky blue.

 Shirts get similar treatment.
-My husband’s are pretty straightforward.
-Long sleeved shirts together, and short sleeved shirts together.
+My husband’s shirts are pretty straightforward.
+Long-sleeved shirts together, and short-sleeved shirts together.
 Again, sort by color, and then by hue within the color.

-Double Rods Are Ideal To Organize Shirts and Pants
+Double Rods Are Ideal For Organizing Shirts and Pants

 I don’t have a lot of handbags, because I have never been one of those women who changes the bag to match each outfit.
 I wish I did, but, I just don’t.
 The few that I have I store on a shelf in the closet and use clear acrylic dividers to keep them upright.